Rasul Rza: Life and writings

-Rasul Rza was born Rasul Ibrahim oglu Rzayev on May 19, 1910 in Goychay.
-He studied in Transcaucasus Communist University, Azerbaijan Scientific Research Institute and Soviet Cinematography Institute.
-Rasul Rza was Chairman of Writers' Union of Azerbaijan in 1939, minister of Azerbaijani Cinematography (1945–48), chief editor of the Azerbaijani Soviet Encyclopedia (1966–75), member of board of directors of USSR Union of Writers (from 1964).
-With start of his career he adopted a shortened name Rasul Rza.
+Rasul Rza was born Rasul Ibrahim oglu Rzayev on May 19, 1910, in Goychay.
+He studied at the Transcaucasus Communist University, the Azerbaijan Scientific Research Institute and the Soviet Cinematography Institute.
+He was Chairman of Writers' Union of Azerbaijan in 1939, minister of Azerbaijani Cinematography (1945–48), chief editor of the Azerbaijani Soviet Encyclopedia (1966–75), and a member of the board of directors of the USSR Union of Writers (from 1964).
+From the start of his writing career he adopted a shortened name Rasul Rza.

 His first poem was called Bu gün (Today), published in Tbilisi.
 His serious multidimensional writings began in the 1930s.
 During the Great Patriotic War, he published many novels calling for patriotic spirit.
 He also wrote a poem about Lenin.
-In the 60s, he began writing in more philosophical tone relating his novels to intellectual themes, analytical thinking, philosophical approach to daily life and so forth.
-The lyrical poems, dramas, proses he wrote hinted to sustained and subtle criticism of the Soviet regime, for which was banned to write for a period of time.
+In the 1960s, he began writing in a more philosophical tone, relating his novels to intellectual themes, analytical thinking, philosophical approach to daily life and so forth.
+The lyrical poems, dramas and prose works he wrote hinted at a sustained and subtle criticism of the Soviet regime, for which he was banned from writing for a period of time.
 Additionally, he began composing songs to his poems.

-He died in Baku on April 1, 1981 and was buried in Fakhri Khiyaban.
+He died in Baku on April 1, 1981, and was buried in Fakhri Khiyaban.
 A commemoration ceremony was held in his honor in Ankara in 2010.

 The writers of Azerbaijan started a Rasul Rza Foundation and present awards to successful writers.
 It is chaired by Fikrat Goja.